SP 100 Elementary Spanish I: 3 semester hours

 SP 220 Spanish for the Profession: 3 semester hours

 This course is geared toward developing Spanish language skills for various professions including business, health, social work, education and criminal justice.
 The course emphasizes cultural knowledge to improve professional work in the United States Hispanic Community.
-Pre-requisite SP 201, vocabulary and/or placement test.
+Pre-requisite SP 201 and placement test.

 SP 240 Spanish Conversation: 3 semester hours